 The Swiss city of St. Gallen was founded by the great Irish saint, Gallus, has an outstanding University and is located in beautiful countryside of the Appenzeller region of the country.
 For me it has become a special place.
 I first attended the St. Gallen Symposium held on the university campus sixteen years ago, as a participant in a debate with Joshka Fischer, who was then the shadow German foreign minister.
 It was a debate I relished.
 I spoke second and having listened to Fischer’s argument decided to throw away my prepared notes and pick up the gauntlet which he had thrown down.
 Since then I have been invited each year to co-chair the symposium which has been a great honour and pleasure.

 One reason I love the Symposium is that it is multi-disciplinary.
 It brings together people from the worlds of business, politics, academia, science, sociology, philosophy, international relations and even theology.
-It grew out of the student revolt of 1968 in Europe when student protests led to violence on the streets of European cities, conflicts and dissention within universities and some universities being closed for a period of time.
+Contrary to and as an alternative to the international student revolts and youth protest of the 68 movement, the liberal-conservative students that founded the St. Gallen Symposium wanted to search for and engage in a way of building consensus regarding contemporary prospective issues.
+This was when student protests led to violence on the streets of European cities, conflicts and dissention within universities and some universities being closed for a period of time.
 I was then a young lecturer at the London School of Economics.
 We experienced the first student protest in the UK which led to the School being closed for six weeks in 1969, something unheard of until that time in an institution which espoused a liberal approach to learning.
 The events of 1968 forced politicians, business leaders, public intellectuals, writers and students to ask profound questions about the values of the society as well as its future.

 For me St. Gallen stands for a liberal economic order, democratic political institutions and a civil society made up of many different kinds of institutions and associations.
 These give stability and vitality to society while at the same time reaching out to those in need.
 It is because of my commitment to these values that I have continued to accept the honour of being invited to chair the symposium year after year.